Euronet outbids Alibaba’s Ant Financial with $1 billion offer for MoneyGram

 “The combination of Ant Financial and MoneyGram will provide greater access, security and simplicity for people around the world to remit funds, especially in major economies such as the United States, China, India, Mexico and the Philippines,” Jang said in a press statement after the Ant Financial bid was announced.

-MoneyGram would massively broaden its focus in terms of markets and users, so it remains to be seen if Ant Financial — which is raising $3 billion in debt funding to finance M&A deals — will come back to the table with a fresh offer.Featured Image: Quinn Dombrowski/Flickr UNDER A CC BY-SA 2.0 LICENSE
+MoneyGram would massively broaden its focus in terms of markets and users, so it remains to be seen if Ant Financial — which is raising $3 billion in debt funding to finance M&A deals — will come back to the table with a fresh offer or look for a different horse to back.Featured Image: Quinn Dombrowski/Flickr UNDER A CC BY-SA 2.0 LICENSE

 0